The optic nerve is the “nerve of vision” that extends from the brain, through your skull, and into your eye.

-Endoscopic optic nerve decompression is a minimally invasive procedure used to remove a portion of the bony optic canal, thereby relieving some of the pressure on the optic nerve and stabilizing or improving vision.
+Endoscopic optic nerve decompression is a minimally invasive procedure used to relieve some of the pressure on the optic nerve and stabilize or improve vision by removing a portion of the bony optic canal.
 This procedure is done with the use of endoscopes (small rigid telescopes), allowing your surgeon to go through the nose and sinuses to perform this delicate surgery without any cuts to the face.

 Why Choose UHealth?